-In this section, we present our new algorithm for the fractional PCST problem which is a variant of parametric search introduced by Megiddo [12].
+In this section, we present our new algorithm for the FPCST problem which is a variant of parametric search introduced by Megiddo [11].
 Furthermore, we suggest an improvement that guarantees a worst case running time of $O(n \log n)$ for any tree G with n vertices.

-The idea of the basic algorithm is to simulate the execution of algorithm LINEARTREE on the unknown edge cost parameter t^ (the objective value of an optimal solution).
-During the simulation, we keep an interval (t_l, t_h) that contains t^ and is initialized to $(0, \infty)$.
-Whenever LINEARTREE has to decide if a certain edge (u, v) is included in the solution, this decision is based on the evaluation of the maximum in (1) on page 3 and depends on the root r_d of a linear function in t given by l(u) - t c(u, v).
+The idea of the basic algorithm is to simulate the execution of the algorithm A for LPCST on the unknown edge cost parameter t^ (the objective value of an optimal solution).
+During the simulation, we keep an interval (t_l, t_h) that contains t^ and that is initialized to $(0, \infty)$.
+Whenever A has to decide if a certain edge (u, v) is included in the solution, this decision is based on the evaluation of the maximum in (1) and depends on the root r_d of a linear function in t given by $l(u) - t \cdot c(u, v)$.

 The decision is clear if r_d is outside (t_l, t_h) .
-Otherwise, we multiply all edge costs of the tree with r_d and execute LINEARTREE on the resulting problem.
-The sign of the linear objective function value $o(r_d)$ determines the decision (which enables us to continue the simulation of LINEARTREE) and r_d either becomes the new upper or lower bound of (t_l, t_h) .
+Otherwise, we multiply all edge costs of the tree with r_d and execute A on the resulting problem.
+The sign of the linear objective function value $o(r_d)$ determines the decision (which enables us to continue the simulation of A) and r_d either becomes the new upper or lower bound of (t_l, t_h) .

 There are two possibilities for the algorithm to terminate.
 The first is that one of the roots we test is t^ .
-In this case, we can stop without completing the simulation of LINEARTREE.
-If we have to simulate LINEARTREE completely, we end up with an interval for t^ .
-In this case, we perform depth first search on the edges that we have marked during the simulation to obtain an optimal subtree.
+In this case, we can stop without completing the simulation of A. If we have to simulate A completely, we end up with an interval for t^ .
+In this case, we perform depth first search on the edges that we have not cut during the simulation to obtain an optimal subtree.

 Just as in the algorithm for the linear problem, our algorithm assigns labels to the vertices, but these labels are now linear functions that depend on the parameter t.
 The algorithm uses a copy G' of the problem tree G. In each phase, all leaves of G' are deleted after the necessary information has been propagated to the parents of the leaves.
 When the algorithm starts, the label of every vertex is set to the constant function equal to its profit.
 In the course of the algorithm, these labels change and will correspond to linear functions over the parameter t.
-We also initialize the interval for t^ to $(0, \infty)$.

-When we look at a certain leaf v with label $f_v(t)$ during a phase we compute the linear function $\bar{f}v(t) = f_v(t) - t \cdot c(e_v)$ where e_v is the edge incident to v.
-Let r_v be the root of $\bar{f}v(t)$.
-For all current leaves, we collect the values r_v , sort them and perform binary search on the roots using the linear algorithm to decide if the value t^ is smaller, greater or equal than a certain root.
+When we look at a certain leaf v with label $f_v(t)$ during a phase we compute the linear function $\overline{f}v(t) = f_v(t) - t \cdot c(e_v)$ where e_v is the edge incident to v.
+Let r_v be the root of $\overline{f}v(t)$.
+For all current leaves, we collect the values r_v , sort them and perform binary search on the roots using the linear algorithm to decide if the value t^ is smaller, greater, or equal than a certain root.
 Note that we do not have to include the roots in the binary search that are outside the current interval for t^ .
 If there are roots that are inside the current interval, we either find t^ or we end up with a smaller interval.